rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 > **Note**: A security bug related to UEFI Secure Boot and Grub2 modules has resulted in some modules required by tboot to not be available on RedHat 8 UEFI systems.
 Tboot therefore cannot be used currently on RedHat 8.
 A future tboot release is expected to resolve this dependency issue and restore support for UEFI mode.

 * (Provisioning step only) Intel® SecL Verification Service server installed and active.
+* (Required for NATS mode only) A NATS server must be configured and available
 * (REQUIRED for servers configured with TXT and tboot only) If the server is installed using an LVM, the LVM name must be identical for all Trust Agent systems.
 The Grub bootloader line that calls the Linux kernel will contain the LVM name of the root volume, and this line with all arguments is part of what is measured in the TXT/Tboot boot process.
 This will cause the OS Flavor measurements to differ between two otherwise identical hosts if their LVM names are different.
 Simply using a uniform name for the LVM during OS installation will resolve this possible discrepancy.
 * (Optional, REQUIRED for Virtual Machine Confidentiality only):
 * QEMU/KVM must be installed
 * Libvirt must be installed
 * (Optional, REQUIRED for Docker Container Confidentiality only): Docker CE 19.03.13 must be installed

 > **Note**: The specific Docker-CE version 19.03.13 is required for Docker Container Confidentiality.
 Only this version is supported for this use case.